ReadingAndThinking.com

 If they can nail their presentation without killing each other, they’ll both come out ahead.
 Except Max has been public enemy number one ever since he encouraged his brother to jilt the bride, and Lina’s ready to dish out a little payback of her own.

-Soon Lina and Max discover animosity may not be the only emotion creating sparks between them.
-Still, this star-crossed couple can never be more than temporary playmates because Lina isn’t interested in falling in love and Max refuses to play runner-up to his brother ever again...
+Soon, Lina and Max discover that animosity may not be the only emotion creating sparks between them.
+Still, this star-crossed couple can never be more than temporary playmates because Lina isn’t interested in falling in love, and Max refuses to play runner-up to his brother ever again...

 15. The Layover by Lacie Waldon